Creating Place...Stories of Historic Parks & Gardens

 and their Relevance to Horticultural Therapy

 For those wishing to stay in the area, MAHTN has reserved a block of double rooms at the Hampton Inn & Suites in Poughkeepsie, NY, at a special rate of $124/nt. plus tax.
-This rate will be available for reservations made prior to Aug.
-20th, 2018.
+This rate applies to reservations made prior to Sept.
+1st.
 To reserve a room at this special MAHTN rate, please click here.

 Hampton Inn & Suites